Restructuring the workplace post Covid-19 - FAQs for employers

-How do we carry out individual consultation with employees who are on furlough or remote working?
+How do we carry out individual consultation with employees who are remote working?

 First, you need to think about how you will contact your employees and how will you send them relevant paperwork.
 Do you have their home email addresses (if they no longer have access to office email or never had it), do you have a home/mobile telephone number, and do you know if the employees have access to a computer?

 For people without access to a computer, you could post or courier documents.
 If individuals will be reading emailed documents on a smartphone, consider formatting issues and what type of document to send.

 If you propose to carry out the individual consultation meetings by video conferencing, check the employee (and, if applicable, any person accompanying them) will have access to a computer or smartphone.
 Alternatively, you can consult by conference call, but bear in mind that it will be harder to see how people are reacting to the news.
 If someone is working reduced hours and in the workplace for some of the time, consider whether some or all of the consultation can happen face-to-face (with appropriate health and safety measures) on days they are working.

 It is a common practice to allow the employee to be accompanied at redundancy consultation meetings (and any appeal meeting) by a colleague or trade union representative, although this is not a statutory right.